stossy11/JITStreamer-2.0/README.md

 - Stossy11 for this project
 - The rest of the [SideStore](https://sidestore.io) team for encouraging me and the others working to make [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) better

-# WIP use Docker to setup JITstreamer

-Requirements: have docker

-How to run?
-go into the project dir
-docker build . -t testing
-docker run -d --rm -v /var/run:/var/run --device /dev/net/tun --cap-add=NET_ADMIN --cap-add=NET_RAW --network=host testing:latest
-to do the pairing (only once?) docker exec -it testing:latest JITStreamer --pair docker cp namecontainer:/root/.pymobiledevice3/*.plist . # Copy that boi over to your idevice .
-Your UDID is in the name btw safd